 When you’re learning a new language, it can be hard to tell how to pronounce different letter combinations and sounds.
 Fortunately, learning to read Italian is a lot more straightforward than learning to spell in English!
-In Italian, how letters are pronounced is consistent, so once you understand the basics of Italian writing, you’ll be well on your way to knowing how to pronounce any Italian word.
+In Italian, how letters are pronounced tends to be consistent, so once you understand the basics of Italian writing, you’ll be well on your way to knowing how to pronounce any Italian word.

 In this post: